Chart Color Schemes

 Employment performance in Jacka has been broadly consistent with national averages

 Jacka has an educated workforce with significant representation in essential services sectors.
-Its unemployment rate is 3.5%, showing relative stability over the past year.
+Its unemployment rate is 3.5%, lower than the Australian Capital Territory's (ACT) 3.6%.
+As of September 2025418 residents are employed, representing an 83.6% participation rate compared to ACT's 72.5%.

 Frequently Asked Questions - Employment